adamjvr/Tigershark3D/README.md

 A TinyG Powered 3D printer controller for RepRap, based on the RAMBo by Ultimachine, the Arduino DUE, and the TinyG from Synthetos.com

 More On TinyG Firmware Here:

+AVR Version of TinyG

 https://github.com/synthetos/TinyG

+ARM Version of TinyG

 https://github.com/synthetos/g2

 - Powered by the TinyG CNC Firmware from Sythetos.com